wevote/WeVoteCordova/README.md

 Press that little blue 'inspect' to open the debugger, which should look like the following:

 ![ScreenShot](docs/images/ChromeInspectWDebuggerShowing.png)

+If `chrome://inspect` doesn't see your target, then try restarting remotedebug_ios_webkit_adapter and maybe restarting your Cordova app via Xcode.
+This is imperfect, but not too bad once you get the hang of it.

 Unfortunately in both the Apple and Chrome debuggers, breakpoints are not maintained between restarts of the app, and also the files where you want to put the breakpoints have to be reopened each time.
 (This deficiency